tecnico-sec/Virtual-Networking/README.md

 What happens now when you ping VM1 from VM3?
 Why is the answer different?

-Add now set VM2 also as the default gateway for VM3.
+Now set VM2 also as the default gateway for VM3.
 This will allow VM3 to talk to machines outside its subnet `192.168.1.X`.

 ```sh